WICG/webmonetization/src/content/docs/docs/guides/hide-ads.md

 }
 ```

 We want to bind the `monetization` event to its respective event handler if the visitor is web monetized.
 This triggers the removal of the ad once Web Monetization initializes.
-Assuming its initialized within the grace period, your ad isn't added to the page at all.
+Assuming it initialized within the grace period, your ad isn't added to the page at all.
 This means any related images and trackers aren't loaded either.

 The `hasPaid` variable in the timer is for when/if Web Monetization starts after the grace period.